satwiktelang18/Image_Segmentation_using_K_means/README.md

 This project demonstrates image segmentation using the K-Means clustering algorithm in RGB color space.
 Each pixel of an image is treated as a data point and grouped into clusters based on color similarity.
 The project compares segmentation results for different values of K to analyze their impact.

 Image segmentation is a technique in computer vision that divides an image into different segments.
 This can help identify specific objects, boundaries or patterns in the image.
 Image is basically a set of given pixels and in image segmentation pixels with similar intensity are grouped together.
 Image segmentation creates a pixel-wise mask for objects in an image which gives us a better understanding of the object

+##  📝 Steps
+Step 1: Install Required Libraries
+In the first step we load required libraries like Numpy , Matplotlib and OpenCV.
+We'll start by reading the image and displaying it

 ---

 ## 🛠️ Technologies Used